grahampugh/run-munki-run/README.md

 should install [Docker Toolbox] and run `/Applications/Docker/QuickStart Terminal.app` to set up the `default` Docker Container.

+---

 # Operation:

+1. `git clone` this repo.
 1. Edit the settings in `settings.sh`.
 This includes the path to the Munki repo and Sal/MWA2/Munki-Do database locations, and the list of default applications to add to AutoPkg.
-   There are many other settings you can alter, such as host ports in case you are already running Docker sites.
+   There are many other settings you can alter.
 2. Run `./RUN-ME-FIRST.sh`
 3. Install Munkitools on some clients.
 4. If you have access to DNS, create an alias to the Docker host named